robr345/PDP-11-Control-Panel/README.md

 This project will enable a QBUS PDP-11 backplane (such as a H9270, H9273, H9278 or H9281) when populated with an appropriate collection of PDP-11 boards, to function as a minimal PDP-11 system.

-A PIC Microprocessor is used to control CPU startup, halt and reset the C program is inclued.
+A PIC Microprocessor is used to control CPU startup, halt and reset.
+The C program is inclued.

 # The control panel has 3 buttons